-The experimental measure is still being developed by the Department for Work and Pensions and it currently includes all out of work Universal Credit claimants including those who are not required to look for work (who should ideally be excluded from the Claimant Count).
+The experimental estimates of Universal Credit are still being developed by the Department for Work and Pensions and they currently include all out of work Universal Credit claimants including those who are not required to look for work (who should ideally be excluded from the Claimant Count).

 The number of Jobcentre Plus offices introducing Universal Credit has increased substantially over the last few months.
-Consequently we have concluded that the experimental measure of the Claimant Count is becoming the best estimate of the number of people claiming unemployment-related benefits.
-The experimental measure will therefore become the headline measure of the Claimant Count from next month' s release, to be published on 17 June 2015, and Table 10 of the pdf version of this Statistical Bulletin will be replaced by a table showing the new version of the Claimant Count.
-A mock up version of this new Claimant Count table is available on request from Bob Watson, Labour Market Division, Office for National Statistics:
+Consequently we have concluded that the experimental measure of the Claimant Count has now become the best estimate of the number of people claiming unemployment related benefits.
+We are therefore no longer publishing two measures of the Claimant Count.
+Instead we are publishing a single measure of the Claimant Count which includes the experimental estimates of Universal Credit claimants.
+These experimental Claimant Count estimates are available at Table 10 of the pdf version of this statistical bulletin and at data table CLA01 (309.5 Kb Excel sheet).